1stage/Aquarius-MX/src/rom/v2-0/readme.md

    - Action: Returns the DECimal value of the hexadecimal number in < hexadecimal string >.
      - If the first non-blank character of the string is not a decimal digit or the letters A through F, the value returned is zero.
      - String conversion is finished when the end of the string or any character that is not a hexadecimal digit is found.
+     - See the HEX function for number-to-hex conversion.
 ### EXAMPLES:
 ` PRINT DEC("FFFF") `
 > Prints "65535"